citizenfx/natives/CAM/SetCamNearDof.md

 void SET_CAM_NEAR_DOF(Cam cam, float nearDOF);
 ```

-Specifies when the camera should start being in focus.
-(In standard distance units)
+Specifies when the camera should start being in focus. (`nearDOF` is in standard distance units)

 ## Parameters
 * **cam**: